EGO4D/docs/docs/data/videos.md

 To be clear, since the canonical clips are based off the canonical videos.
 They are at a constant frame rate of 30FPS.

-If you have feedback on how these clips are generated, please post to the forum (TODO: link)

 Each clip is constructed with PyAV with the following compression parameters:
 * Codec: VP9
 * Crf: 18